-If you don't have folding money, then take yourself into Louth (a right hand turn out of the circuit entrance) and use the more 'modern' filling stations there - it's about a five mile trip.
+With Scamblesby Petrol Station now closed, you'll have to take yourself into Louth (a right hand turn out of the circuit entrance) and use the filling stations there - it's about a five mile trip.

 Please do not keep fuel in containers (apart from your petrol tank!) at the circuit unless you have a fire extinguisher stored alongside.
 The Cadwell Management get very upset about loose cans of fuel.

 One further note on fuel - you will be using a lot more petrol than normal (for example I've managed to get the consumption of a ZX9R down to the low twenties on trackdays whereas, even with spirited riding, on the road it was more like 40+mpg).
 Keep a careful eye on your petrol level and consider running the bike with the fuel tap set to reserve so that you don't get fuel starvation halfway along the main straight just don't blame me if you do this, forget to watch your petrol level and run out!

 On the slowdown lap for your final session, give the trackside marshals a wave - they've sat around all day watching over everyone so show your appreciation.

 I'd also suggest that spend some time watching from Hall Bends; the squiggly bit just after the Clubhouse - follow the track through the trees.

 If you are bringing a spectator along, please tell them not to wander around the staging area or the controlled parts of the circuit!